locoframework/loco-rails/README.md

 ### `emit`

 This method emits a signal that informs recipients about an event that occurred on the given resource e.g. _post was updated_, _ticket was validated_...
 If a WebSocket connection is established - the signal is sent this way.
 If not - it's delivered via AJAX polling.
 Switching between available method is done automatically.

-Signals are stored in a database.
+Signals are stored in the **loco_notifications** table in the database.
+One of the advantages of saving signals in a DB is - when client loses connection with the server and restores it after a certain time - he will get all not received notifications.
+Unless you delete them before, of course.

 Example: